 - there must be admissions OR sufficient evidence to charge.

 Results so far

-The results from the implementation phase can be found here.
+The results from the randomised control trial can be found here.

 The response from practitioners to Checkpoint has been also very positive.
 The Checkpoint team won the Howard League for Penal Reform community award in 2016.
 Checkpoint has had a significant impact, with Stephanie telling us that cabinet officials have requested Stephanie told us some of the achievements of Checkpoint so far such as “Cabinet officials requesting a briefing on Checkpoint; Latin American, African, and Caribbean Members of Parliament speaking highly of the Checkpoint scheme; and publication of the Checkpoint pilot phase evaluation in an academic article.”

-Moreover, the response from the people who have gone through Checkpoint has been positive.
-As Stephanie made clear, the greatest achievement of Checkpoint is “all the individual success stories” such as the one below:
+The response from the people who have gone through Checkpoint has been positive.
+As Stephanie Kilili made clear, the greatest achievement of Checkpoint is “all the individual success stories” such as the one below:

 Tell me what your life was like before you had your Intervention.